Spirent/SDWAN-Functional-Test-Suite/README.md

     ```
     git clone https://github.com/SpirentOrion/SDWAN-Functional-Test-Suite.git

-    cd SDWAN-Functional-Test-Suite
+    cd ~/SDWAN-Functional-Test-Suite
     ```

 3. Setup your Python virtual environment in the repository root folder.

-    Creating the virtual environment in folder **testenv**
+    Create the virtual environment in folder **testenv**
     ```
     python3 -m venv testenv
     ```

-    Activating the virtual environment
+    Activate the virtual environment
     ```
     . testenv/bin/activate
     ```

-    Adding your root folder to the Python path
+    Add your root folder to the Python path
     ```
-    Example: export PYTHONPATH=/home/spirent/SDWAN-Functional-Test-Suite/
+    export PYTHONPATH=~/SDWAN-Functional-Test-Suite/
     ```

-4. Installing the Spirent Testpack framework, SD-WAN Test Suite, and additional dependencies that are needed to execute the tests.
+4. Install the Spirent Testpack framework, SD-WAN Test Suite, and additional dependencies that are needed to execute the tests.

     Install wheel as required for pip package installations
     ```